mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 I ran out of lemonade crystals so I had a can of ginger ale and snacked on ju-jubes.
 Apart from a sore bottom the legs felt relatively good.
 <!---->
-The untended result of riding late was that the rain stopped by the time I got off the trainer.
-Bonus!
+The untended result of starting the workout(s) later was that the rain had stopped by the time I got off the trainer; bonus!

 ### A TYPICAL ROUTE
 ![Run Map](/assets/jpg/runmap-20210102.jpeg)